 With AI being such a hot commodity, many companies that want to figure out how to weave machine learning into their applications are going to have to buy their experience first and cultivate expertise later.

-This realization is what caused Christopher Ré, an associate professor of computer science at Stanford University and a member of its Stanford AI Lab, Kunle Olukotun, a professor of electrical engineer at Stanford, and Rodrigo Liang, a chip designer who worked at Hewlett-Packard, Sun Microsystems, and Oracle, to co-found SambaNova Systems, one of a handful of AI startups trying to sell complete platforms to customers looking to add AI to their application mix.
+This realization is what caused Christopher Ré, an associate professor of computer science at Stanford University and a member of its Stanford AI Lab, Kunle Olukotun, a professor of electrical engineering at Stanford, and Rodrigo Liang, a chip designer who worked at Hewlett-Packard, Sun Microsystems, and Oracle, to co-found SambaNova Systems, one of a handful of AI startups trying to sell complete platforms to customers looking to add AI to their application mix.

 The company has raised an enormous $1.1 billion in four rounds of venture funding since its founding in 2017, and counts Google Ventures, Intel Capital, BlackRock, Walden International, SoftBank, and others as backers as it attempts to commercialize its DataScale platform and, more importantly, its Dataflow subscription service, which rolls it all up and puts a monthly fee on the stack and the expertise to help use it.
 SambaNova’s customers have been pretty quiet, but Lawrence Livermore National Laboratory and Argonne National Laboratory have installed DataScale platforms and are figuring out how to integrate its AI capabilities into the simulation and modeling applications.

-Normally, when we talk to co-founders of hot startups, we want to drilled down into the nitty gritty of the technology, but when we sat down with Liang recently, we really wanted to get an idea of what is happening with the commercialization of AI and the challenges that enterprises outside of the hyperscalers and cloud builders are facing as they try to tame this new IT beast,
+Normally, when we talk to co-founders of hot startups, we want to drill down into the nitty gritty of the technology, but when we sat down with Liang recently, we really wanted to get an idea of what is happening with the commercialization of AI and the challenges that enterprises outside of the hyperscalers and cloud builders are facing as they try to tame this new IT beast.